tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 Despite the awful speed, it seems like the author tried to optimize his code by using some known tricks, as pointed out by Paleotronic magazine:
 - use variables instead of hardcoded constants
-- do GOTO/GOSUBs as much as possible to the top of the program
+- do `GOTO/GOSUB`s as much as possible to the top of the program

-Unfortunately these optimizations are not consistent throughout the code and many constants are still hardcoded while the many GOTO/GOSUBs contribute to an ineffective spaghetti main game loop.
+Unfortunately these optimizations are not consistent throughout the code and many constants are still hardcoded while the many `GOTO/GOSUB`s contribute to an ineffective spaghetti main game loop.

 If you replace line 100 so that it `GOSUB 350` directly (thus removing the speed delay due to the game level), the main game loop takes **456000 cycles** only to let a piece fall down one position !

 As a comparison, the `HGR` command takes 278497 cycles.
-It means that just to draw a piece falling down from one position to the next, **it takes longer than two consecutive `HGR`s** !
+It means that just to draw a piece falling down from one position to the next, **it takes almost as long as two consecutive `HGR`s** !
 And you know how `HGR` is slow because you can actually **see** how slowly it erases the hi-res screen when you run the command.

 One very good thing, again pointed out by Paleotronic magazine, is that the author used a clever technique to store the pieces (maybe this is how they do it in the original Tetris code ?
 I don't know).
 A bunch of `DATA` statements list all the possible orientation of the seven Tetris pieces/shapes.
 But instead of being data of what to draw, it's data to the 4 cells that each piece is made of, as offset coordinates.